• Skip to primary navigation

 Throughout history, borage was the poor man’s friend.
 It was easy to grow and had many uses.

-The leaves were cooked into soups, stews, and everything in between.
-I have not yet tasted the leaves but all of the books and articles I’ve consulting claim they taste like cucumber.
+The borage herb leaves were cooked into soups, stews, and everything in between.
 The flowers are also edible and beautiful to add to salads.
+Most cookbooks say the flowers taste like cucumber, but it’s a bit sharper, more mineral-tasting than cucumber.
+Pleasant, but different.

 Cultural Popularity

-The herb is popular in Germany, Lithuania, Spain, some parts of Italy, and the U.K. Both the herbs and flowers are edible and used in a variety of dishes.
+The herb is popular in Germany, Lithuania, Spain, some parts of Italy, and the U.K. Both the herb borage leaves and flowers are edible and used in a variety of dishes.
 In Germany, a special ‘green sauce’ is made from the leaves.
 Soups included the leaves, potatoes and onions are also found in many German, Lithuanian and UK cookbooks.

 The flowers are especially delightful with a taste that is sweet, like honey.
 Perhaps this is why the flowers attract so many pollinating insects!
 They are often added to lemonade both for the beautiful juxtaposition of yellow beverage and purple flowers and the sweet taste the flowers add.